Welcome to Our Blog on the Camino Portuguese

 The landscape has also subtly changed, and it is clear that the rolling hills of wine country are inhabited by wealthy occupants.
 The estates are large and well maintained, there are fewer obviously abandoned buildings, and the pilgrim accommodations are now in the 4-5 star range by the looks of their outsides.

-Around 10:30 am we reached Ponte da Lima, where we had decided to stay the night based on the guidebook's glowing description of the medieval town and bridge.
+Around 10:30 AM we reached Ponte da Lima, where we had decided to stay the night based on the guidebook's glowing description of the medieval town and bridge.
 We approached the town along the river, where we stopped to watch birds fishing at the weir.
 As we stood there Sue and Peter passed by, and then Heimy reappeared, which was very exciting!
-A number of other pilgrims we've been walking with also seemed attracted to the river, and stopped by for a chat.
+A number of other pilgrims we've been walking with also seemed attracted to the river and stopped by for a chat.

-We continued in to town by way of a spectacular tree lined promenade.
+We continued into town by way of a spectacular tree-lined promenade.
 The disconcerting thing about the majestic approach was that there was music being broadcast from the lampposts!
-As we would discover later, different parts of the city have sound tracks (marching music to cross the river, and modern dance music in one of the squares).
+As we would discover later, different parts of the city have soundtracks (marching music to cross the river, and modern dance music in one of the squares).

 We had booked into an inexpensive room for the night at Hotel Imperio do Norte so that Sean could photograph the town after the 10 PM albergue curfew.
 Luckily and unexpectedly our room was ready when we arrived, so we were able to check in, do chores, and head back out to explore without our packs.